 History of the Library

-The building remained part of the family estate until 1925, when Mrs. Frances Priestley-Forsyth donated the house and her books to be used as a public library.
 In 1981 the building was listed on the National Register of Historic Places.
 The Priestley-Forsyth Memorial Library is located in the Northumberland Historic District and is registered in the National Register of Historic Places.
 Original application for National Register of Historic Place.